chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!patreon`

-Gives a Link to DoodleChaos' Patreon page.
+Gives a link to DoodleChaos' Patreon page.

 ### `!discord`